-Naturally, you’re likely to assume that someone marketing themselves as a gas engineer would be fully qualified as such, however, that might not always be the case.
+Naturally, you’re likely to assume that someone marketing themselves as a gas engineer would be fully qualified.
+However, that might not always be the case.

-This worrying figure means that 60% of people are putting themselves, families and neighbours at risk of harm.
+This worrying figure means that 60% of people are putting themselves, their families and their neighbours in harm’s way.
 This could be anything from gas leaks and fires to explosions and carbon monoxide poisoning.

 “Don’t cut corners when it comes to gas safety.

-Personal presentation and how official a person looks is one leading factors creating trust between a tradesperson and a client.
-Along with body language, personality a generally friendly face.
-However, none of these factors prove someone to be trustworthy, or more importantly, gas safe.
+Personal presentation and how official a person looks is one leading factor creating trust between a tradesperson and a client, along with body language, personality a generally friendly face.
+However, none of these factors proves someone is trustworthy or, more importantly, gas safe.